arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

+You should see the blue LED on top of your device's USER button turn on for one second, then off for one second, repeatedly.

 ## USB®-C Port

-The Opta™ has an **onboard USB®-C port** that can be used for programming the device's microcontroller and for data logging with mass storage devices such as USB memory sticks.
+Opta™ has an **onboard USB®-C port** that can be used for programming the device's microcontroller and for data logging with mass storage devices such as USB memory sticks.

 ![The USB®-C port in Opta™ devices](assets/user-manual-6.png)